 Kids are probably the reason jokes exist because they’ll laugh at anything remotely funny.
 It doesn’t matter if it’s a good joke or a badDad joke, Google’s got the goods to crack some smiles.

 Google Assistant knows all the rules and has infinite patience to play hundreds of games with kids.
 Kids can pass the time with classics like Jeopardy! and Connect Four.

 It’s hard to keep up with kids sometimes—how do they fit so much energy in their little bodies?
-Host a dance party with Google Play Music or Spotify to help them use this extra energy.
+Host a dance party with YouTube Music or Spotify to help them use this extra energy.

 E. Set a timer for everything.

 Timers can help your kids do basic tasks like brushing their teeth and washing their hands.
 They can also motivate kids to devote a few minutes to homework before they plop down in front of the TV.

 Google Assistant doesn’t track timers across multiple smart speakers, so if you set a timer on the Google Nest Hub in the kitchen, it won’t transfer to the Google Nest Mini in the upstairs bedroom.
 When you ask for a timer, the closest Google Home device will respond.

 As the social center of your hub, the living room is an ideal place for one or more smart speakers.
 Here are a few ideas to help take your living room to the next level.

 A. Stay informed.